98teg/JSONConfigFile/doc/files/JSON-PROPERTY-ARRAY.md

 Once you have instantiated the 'JSONPropertyArray' class, you can set restrictions on the size of the array via the 'set_min_size' and 'set_max_size' methods.
 The values that these functions receive as parameters are inclusive.
 To remove any restriction, you can use the 'remove_min_size' and 'remove_max_size' methods.

-You can also determine what kind of elements can be part of this array via the 'set_element_property' method, which receives a JSONProperty object as a parameter.
+You can also determine what kind of elements can be part of this array via the 'set_element_property' method, which receives a 'JSONProperty' object as a parameter.
 Otherwise, the array would accept any type of data.
 You can return to the default behavior using the 'remove_element_property'.

 Finally, you can determine if you want each element of the array to be unique via the 'set_uniqueness' method and passing 'true' as its first parameter.
 When the array contains dictionaries, it would only check if the 'unique_key', the second parameter of this method, values of the dictionaries are equal.
 By default, the 'unique_key' string is empty.
 In this case, it would compare all the fields of the dictionaries.